Skip to main content

 The Georgia Rules of Professional Conduct are clear: an attorney is responsible for supervising non-attorney work product.
 Nothing goes to a client without your review and approval unless you've explicitly authorized it for a specific category and remain responsible for it.

 Our system is designed around this reality.
 Every draft is flagged as a draft.
 You see it before it sends.
-In the first two weeks, nothing auto-sends — you approve every outgoing message.
-After that, you decide which categories can run with auto-send (scheduling, document request follow-ups, billing acknowledgments) and which stay on one-click review (case updates, anything involving legal analysis, anything to opposing counsel).
+Nothing auto-sends, ever: a person at your firm approves every outgoing message, and the system enforces that gate rather than leaving it to policy.
+Routine categories (scheduling, document request follow-ups, billing acknowledgments) become one-click approvals; case updates, anything involving legal analysis, and anything to opposing counsel get a closer read.

 What the AI explicitly doesn't do: give legal advice, make representations to third parties, draft anything that constitutes the practice of law, or send anything to a judge or opposing counsel without your direct authorization.
 The AI handles the administrative layer.
 The law stays with you.